shisam2018/sciencewings/README.md

 # sciencewings
-Create a word cloud from a literature.
+Task 1: Create a word cloud from a literature.